 ☞ READ MORE: French Revolution walking tour of Paris

-By 1800, a minor Corsican named Napoleon Bonaparte would be firmly in charge of Paris and France.
+By 1800, a previously unknown Corsican named Napoleon Bonaparte would be firmly in charge of Paris and France.
 After rising through the ranks, he gets himself crowned Emperor.

 Napoleon was not content however, just being the Emperor of France.
 He went on to traverse the Alps conquer and pillage large parts of Italy, Austria, Egypt, and other parts of Europe and Africa.